 Graeme has leaned on his strengths, resilience and ability during his recovery from melancholic depression.
 When I hear Graeme’s story: exercise, goal setting and prioritising come to the fore as crucial factors he adjusted into order to balance his life and thrive.
 Good on him, we thank him for providing information for this site and we wish him all the best in his recovery.

 Graeme has used his experience to indeed bounce back and thrive and now is a highly sought after leader, speaker and writer in mental health issues and the workplace.
-His story can be heard in audio from the Black Dog Website.

 Thank you for reading this article and please be aware that all information on this site is covered by an important disclaimer.
 Please leave a comment if you’ve read this story for affirmation, feedback and discussion and follow us on Facebook and Twitter.
 If you would like to submit a story which can change and influence other lives please send it via e-mail to email@example.com We really hope you or someone you care about beats depression.